smbaig235/free-genai-bootcamp-2025/opea-comps/Readme.md

 ### Step 9:

-   As, ollama server is running,Check if ollama rest API is responding.By default ollama server runs on port 11434, but we set the costum port here which is: port 8008.
+   As, llama server is running,Check if llama rest API is responding.By default llama server runs on port 11434, but we set the costum port here which is: port 8008.

            curl http://localhost:8008/api/generate -d '